Posted: 25-May-2011 | Last edited: 10-Feb-2015 | Views: 2380 | Permalink

 The South Island’s oldest town, Akaroa boasts more than just a hint of French charm; this picturesque seaside town is New Zealand’s only French settlement.
 It has some of the country’s best preserved architecture and a beautiful harbour and bays.

-The Akaroa Museum is a great place to explore the colourful history of Akaroa and Banks Peninsula, with displays ranging from local Maori history to French history, with whaling, sawmilling and costume exhibitions.
+Akaroa Museum is small, but a great place to explore the colourful history of Akaroa and Banks Peninsula, with displays ranging from local Maori history to French history, with whaling, sawmilling and costume exhibitions.

 Where to stay

 - Go sea kayaking in the harbour

 - Visit the colony of White-flippered penguins at Pohatu

 - Look out for the rare Hector’s dolphins